input-leap/wiki-prs/wiki/Command-Line.md

 ## <a name="ssl_config">SSL/TLS Configuration</a>

-Barrier supports SSL/TLS encryption, by use of the `OpenSSL` library (included).
+Input Leap supports SSL/TLS encryption, by use of the `OpenSSL` library (included).
 Starting with version 2.4.0 this is enabled by default, but requires a certificate and fingerprint.

-The SSL related configuration is kept in subdirectory "SSL" in the same user specific location as the [text file configuration](#text_config) is loaded from: By default `%LocalAppData%\Barrier\SSL` on Windows, `~/.local/share/barrier/SSL` or `$XDG_DATA_HOME/barrier/SSL` on Linux, but configurable with command line argument `--profile-dir`.
+The SSL related configuration is kept in subdirectory "SSL" in the same user specific location as the [text file configuration](#text_config) is loaded from: By default `%LocalAppData%\Input Leap\SSL` on Windows, `~/.local/share/barrier/SSL` or `$XDG_DATA_HOME/barrier/SSL` on Linux, but configurable with command line argument `--profile-dir`.

-On the server, the root of the SSL directory must contain the certificate as a file with name `Barrier.pem`, containing the private and public key.
+On the server, the root of the SSL directory must contain the certificate as a file with name `Input Leap.pem`, containing the private and public key.

-Barrier uses fingerprints to validate that a malicious server is not trying to intercept a client connection, and be if successfull it would be able to send mouse and keyboard input to the client.
+Input Leap uses fingerprints to validate that a malicious server is not trying to intercept a client connection, and be if successfull it would be able to send mouse and keyboard input to the client.
 A server's fingerprint must be generated from the certificate, and may be kept in file `SSL/Fingerprints/Local.txt` on the server.
 All clients must have the